 The focus/control ring switch is flush-mounted with just enough raised surface area to be easily used, even with gloves.
 I'll mention again that switching between AF and MF requires selecting a menu option.

-This lens is not weather-sealed nor fluorine coated on either end, increasing the chance of dust and making it harder to clean..
+This lens is not weather-sealed nor fluorine coated on either end, increasing the chance of dust and moisture penetration and increasing the cleaning difficulty.

 This is a small and light lens that takes up little space in the bag and requires little effort to carry and use.
 Those aspects increase the joy of use, with reduced fatigue increasing the photographer's sharpness — an image quality factor.